pikatchu/closedsource/book/0120-cadets.md

 The boy sitting across from him leaned in.

-"So, it’s true then?" he asked in a hushed voice, barely able to contain his excitement.
-"They’re going to dub you?
+"So, it's true then?" he asked in a hushed voice, barely able to contain his excitement.
+"They're going to dub you?
 At only thirteen?"

-Marcus didn’t respond.
+Marcus didn't respond.

-"You’re going to be the youngest inquisitor in the country!" the boy added, clearly proud to be sitting across from him.
+"You're going to be the youngest inquisitor in the country!" the boy added, clearly proud to be sitting across from him.

 Marcus kept eating.